m50d/deliciouslie/README.md

   * Implemented in pure scala, without macros
   * Only dependency is Shapeless
   * Attempts to minimize syntactic overhead
+   * Does require somewhat longer component implementations than "classic" cake pattern
+   * However, doesn't require distinct interface/implementation declarations for each component
  * Safe
   * Dependencies are checked at compile time
   * Service initialization happens in the correct order in the cake